kibyegn/git-guide/README.md

 To make a new project, run git init with an additional argument (the name of the directory to be created):

-    $ git init project002
+    $ git init <name of directory>
 (This is equivalent to: mkdir project002 && cd project002 && git init)

 ## Commit Changes
 To commit one file.

-    $ git commit code/source.rb
+    $ git commit <file name>
 When this is executed, git will ask for a commit message so as to tell other contributors or yourself what has changed.
-This will commit the file source.rb in the directory ./code/

 To commit All modified files execute the following command.
 Note that this will not commit new files that are yet to be tracked by git.
-See git add command for this
+See git 'add' command for this

-    $ git commit -a # -a flag pulls in all modified files
+    $ git commit -a # -a switch pulls in all modified files

 ## Untrack a file without deleting it locally
-    $ echo "filename" >> .gitignore
+    $ echo <filename> >> .gitignore
-    $ git rm --cached filename
+    $ git rm --cached <filename>

 ## Turning on color options (only for git 1.5.5+)
     $ git config --global color.ui "auto"

 ## Adding a remote repository and pulling a specific branch

-    $ git remote add remote_repo git@github.com:user/repo.git
+    $ git remote add <repo name> <repo url>

-    $ git pull remote_repo branchname
+    $ git pull <remote repo> <branch name>
 Note: what 'git pull' does in the background is 'git fetch' and then 'git merge'

 To list all branches in the remote branch

-    $ git ls-remote remote_repo
+    $ git ls-remote <remote repo>

 ## Branching
 Create a local branch.

+    $ git branch <new branch>

+ProTip: To create a new branch and switch to it automatically;
-    $ git branch new_branch
+    $ git branch -b <branch name>

 To push the local branch to your remote repository

-    $ git push remote_repo new_branch
+    $ git push <remote repo> <branch name>

 To delete a remote branch

-    $ git push remote_repo :new_branch
+    $ git push <remote repo> <branch name>
 or

-    $ git push origin --delete new_branch
+    $ git push <remote repo> --delete <branch name>

+To delete a local branch
+    $ git branch -d <branch name>

+To merge branches

+    $ git merge <merging branch> <branch to be merged>

+## Reverting to previous commits
+To checkout a commit for inspection and discardable experiments.
+This puts the repo in a 'detached HEAD' state.
+You can make changes and commit them or discard them without impacting any of the branches by performing another checkout.
+    $ git checkout <commit hash>
 ##